Ericfreespirit/learn_ruby_the_hard_way/README.md

 Exercice 1: Good first program
+> Focus on the details

 Exercice 2: Comments and pound characters
+- Backward check
+- Comment you code
 Exercice 3: Numbers and math
 Exercice 4: Variables and names
 Exercice 5: More variables and printing